romeric/FEAPB/README.md

 The user-interface (FEAPB.exe) has been successfully tested on Windows 7, Windows 8 and Windows 8.1.
 The run-time libraries provided are for MS Windows.

-### References
-Roman Poya, A. J. Gil and P. D. Ledger, A computational framework for the analysis of linear piezoelectric beams using hp-FEM, *Computers and Structures*, DOI: [10.1016/j.compstruc.2015.01.012](dx.doi.org/10.1016/j.compstruc.2015.01.012)

 ### License